mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Katagiri Roshi:** Because, as Dogen Zenji mentions, “no buddha-nature” is *pretty close* to pointing out what the truth is.

-It’s not evaluating both of them – which is right, which is wrong.
+It’s not evaluating both of them, which is right, which is wrong.
 On the other hand, do you know Kassan and Jōzan in the chapter “Life and Death” (*Shoji*)?
 Dogen Zenji quotes two sentences: “If there is a buddha, you are not confused by life and death itself.
 If there is no buddha, life and death never be confused.”
 Something like that; I don’t remember exactly. [...]
 And then they went to see the teacher, to evaluate which is right, which is wrong; which is close to the truth.
 Kassan [asks] the teacher, “Which of us is pretty close to the truth?”
 And then [the teacher] says, “Maybe next day, please come again.”
 He didn’t answer.
 And then the next day, Kassan [comes] again to see the teacher and ask the same question.
 And then [the teacher] says, “One who doesn’t ask is closer to the truth.”
-One who tried to know which is close, is not close.
+One who tried to know which is close is not close.

 [That is what] “no buddha-nature” [means].
 “No buddha-nature” is *pretty* close. *[He chuckles slightly.]* Pretty close to the buddha-nature. [...]